ThatJohn/Bridge-troll/README.markdown

 `rake db:seed` will create a sample event (called 'Seeded Test Event'), organized by a sample user, with many more sample user volunteers and students.

-All the created users have easyish-to-remember logins, so a great way to test out organizer functionality is to load the seeds and log in as `organizer@example.com` with the password `password`.
+All the created users have easyish-to-remember logins, so a great way to test out organizer functionality is to load the seeds and log in as `organizer@example.com` with the password `password` (it will always be 'password').

 Doing `rake db:seed` again will destroy all those sample persons and create the event again.
 The exact details of what is created can be found in `seed_event.rb`.